abrahamjroy/US-Spec-Carbon-Footprint-Calc/README.md

-the units have been adjusted to suit India's Metric units, and most of the code has been modified to suit the local geography
+the units have been adjusted to suit American Imperial units, and most of the code has been modified to suit the local geography